awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

   ProductionAccount, production-account-admin@example.com (123456789022)
 ```

 Use the arrow keys to select the account you want to use with this profile\.
-The '>' character on the left points to the current choice\.
+The ">" character on the left points to the current choice\.
 Press ENTER to make your selection\.

 Next, the AWS CLI confirms your account choice, and displays the IAM roles that are available to you in the selected account\.
-If the selected account lists only one role, then the AWS CLI selects that role for you automatically and skips the prompt\.
+If the selected account lists only one role, the AWS CLI selects that role for you automatically and skips the prompt\.
 The roles that are available for you to use are determined by your user configuration in AWS SSO\.

 ```
 Using the account ID 123456789011